Open Door Success

 Open door moments spark both immediate satisfaction and future success.

-Paula Kramer’s DISC behavior styles and Spranger guiding values
+Paula M. Kramer’s DISC behavior styles and Spranger guiding values

 High I Influence/High S Steadiness